Vessel Support Grid Project

 Do you like details?
 Here they are:

 Marco Specialty Steel Inc. is a reliable partner for your project, able to work with clients every step of the way.
 Our sales and fabrication teams are up to the task when under pressure and time is of the essence.
 Marco recently received an inquiry that needed to be bid the same day with an almost impossible deadline to hit.
 The project was for a chemical manufacturing company that wanted to develop a new design on a vessel support grid.
-The material had to be delivered in one month for a shutdown/turnaround being done at its facility.
+The material had to be delivered in one month for a shutdown/turnaround to be done at its facility.
 The project would start Nov.
 1 and last through Dec.
 1, making it coincide with the week of Thanksgiving.
 Many of our employees already had scheduled time off during the holiday week, so we all had to adapt and change our plans to meet the delivery date.
 Our company was able to work through the holiday week with many overtime hours to complete this project on time.

 To see more images of this project and others, visit our Fabrication Photo Gallery